tud-amr/website/_projects/postdoc-multi.md

 date: 2014-09-01
 end_date: 2016-08-31
 description: >- # >- this means to ignore newlines until next field.
 This is the project description, displayed in the project's card"
-  This project focuses on developing methods to validate driving safety for autonomous vehicles and ensure that at each time instance, the vehicle should not have a high probability of colliding with a traffic participant.
-This is done using reachability analysis and developing probabilistic risk metrics capable of identifying potential crashes in advance.
+  This project focuses on developing methods for multi-robot motion planning.
 image: /assets/images/projects/postdoc-multi.png
 links: # If you have a website for the project, repos, etc. put it here.
     # - name: "Github: multi-robot collision avoidance"